 The peace officer shall, or has no choice but to, arrest a person who has committed a violation of a protective order when the offense is committed in the presence of the officer.
-Again, an officer who on-views or observes a person commit the offense of violation of a protective order is mandated by the Code of Criminal Procedures to make an arrest.
+Again, an officer who observes a person commit the offense of violation of a protective order is mandated by the Code of Criminal Procedures to make an arrest.
 They have no choice.
 This is the only “shall” located in the CCPs warrantless arrest statutes.

 A peace officer may arrest without a warrant when the peace officer has probable cause to believe a person has committed an assault resulting in bodily injury and there is a danger of further bodily injury even if the offense is not committed in the presence of the officer.
 A peace office may also arrest without a warrant when the peace officer has probable cause to believe the person has committed a violation of protective order.
 Again, even if the offense is not committed in the presence of the officer.
 This is different from the previous section.
 If a peace officer sees a person violate a protective order, the CCP mandates they shall arrest.
 In this section, if the peace officer didn’t see it, but has probable cause it occurred, then they may arrest.